Accounting & Tax terms explained

 Current Asset

 Current assets are those assets that can be converted to cash and used in business operations at short notice.
-Examples are cash, accounts receivables, and inventory.
+Examples are cash, accounts receivable, and inventory.

 Debit

-Debit, listed on the left side of the column of account, is an accounting entry that either result in the increase of an asset or decrease in liabilities in the balance sheet of a company or an increase in the expenditure on the profit or loss.
+Debit, listed on the left side of the account column, is an accounting entry that either results in an increase in an asset or a decrease in liabilities in a company’s balance sheet, or an increase in expenditure on the profit or loss.

 Deductibles